mickjohn/red_or_black/README.md

 # Red or Black game websocket server
-This is a multiplayer red or black drinking game that uses wbesockets and is built in rust.
+This is a multiplayer red or black drinking game that uses websockets and is built in rust.
 This is just the webserver, the frontend can be found [here](https://github.com/mickjohn/red_or_black_frontend)

 ## Getting started
 This will show you how to get this project up and running.